ojobabs/Data-Science-Cookbook/Atom/Using-Atom.md

 ### Using Snippets

-Open the Command Palette using
+Open the Command Palette using Ctrl + Shift + P.

+Then write: snippets

+And open the "Open Your Snippets"

+Now, you can create, for

 ```cson
 # Your snippets